hicode002/studentpad-hack/README.md

   Anyone who wants to edit it needs to contact me, then I will give him/her the permission to edit this repo.

+  o81018o is also an editor of this repo.

+  He also publishes Chinese guides.

+  view docs/other_docs.md to view them.

   #### New progress on 2022.8.12
   ### PROGRESS MADE NOW
     Maintaining devices: